heilcheng/openevals/docs/api_docs.md

 # API Reference

-This document provides detailed API documentation for the Gemma Benchmarking Suite.
+This document provides detailed API documentation for the OpenEvalsing Suite.

 ## Core Classes